Structured Logging

 /var/log/quarkus-flow/events.log

-When to use FILE mode:
+When to use FILE handler:

 -